 Further align our legislation with similar federal and Ontario legislation

-- Align with both Ontario and the federal government by allowing shareholders, while acting as directors, to “fetter their discretion” (rely on the advice of others or written reports when making decisions).
+- Aligns with both Ontario and the federal government by allowing shareholders, while acting as directors, to “fetter their discretion” (rely on the advice of others or written reports when making decisions).

 Modernize by repealing provisions that are repetitive, unnecessary, or addressed by other legislation

-- Cut red tape, remove administrative burdens, and repeal provisions that are repetitive, unnecessary, or addressed by other legislations, such as:
+- Cuts red tape, removes administrative burdens, and repeals provisions that are repetitive, unnecessary, or addressed by other legislations, such as:

-- simplify processes for corporations by removing redundant or out-of-date requirements, amending provisions to match modern communication methods, and modernize the meaning of contact information
+- simplifying processes for corporations by removing redundant or out-of-date requirements, amending provisions to match modern communication methods, and modernize the meaning of contact information

-- provide more flexibility in seeking advice on financial statements and other documents
+- providing more flexibility in seeking advice on financial statements and other documents

-- remove references in legislation that require faxed or handwritten documents
+- removing references in legislation that require faxed or handwritten documents

 For more information on the proposed changes, read the Business Corporations Amendement Act fact sheet.